AnasDrid/DataCamp-Case-Study-Introduction-to-Java/SampleExercise.md

 ### Instructions

-- Fill in the `<Blank>` with the correct code: `while`, `override`, `char`, `int`, `return`, `void`.
+- Fill in the blanks `<????>` with the correct reserved word: `while`, `override`, `char`, `int`, `return`, `void`.
 N.B: the same code can be used multiple times.
-- Check the value of N and do the necessary actions for each case.
+- Check for special cases.
-- Calculate the `Nth` number of the Fibonacci sequence
+- write the code that calculates the `Nth` number of the Fibonacci sequence.
-- Calculate and print the 12th Fibonacci number
+- Calculate and print the 12th Fibonacci number.